MatSzpy/playlist_scraper/README.md

 # playlist_scraper
 Contains program that will be used to scrape and modify Spotify playlists.
+The modified playlists will be uploaded to Spotify.

 # Table of contents
 * [Features](#features)